A. Our appointment

 F. Cash Transactions

-Due to the constraints imposed upon us under Anti-Money Laundering Legislation, we are generally unable to accept cash at any time, except for payment of our fees in respect of work already carried out by us.
+Due to the constraints imposed upon us under Anti-Money Laundering Legislation, we are generally unable to accept cash at any time, except for the payment of our fees in respect of work already carried out by us.
 We regret the inconvenience this causes to some clients but this is beyond our control.

 Should any monies be returned to the client at the end of the mater or during the instruction for whatever reason, then there may be a delay of several weeks in order to complete all anti-money laundering checks.